ksu-is/CobbCounty-College-Readiness-Quiz/README.md

 - The quiz will be administered by Cobb County to rising juniors and seniors.
 - The quiz will consit of 10 questions.
 - Students will receive their grade at the end of the quiz.

+# Code File
+- I added this section to showcase I committed a change to my Read Me file in Github.
+- This is my second code change to my Code File for Question 3 on Project Sprint 2 Review and Log